wooorm/babel-plugin-inline-constants/readme.md

 ## API

-This package exports no identifiers..
+This package exports no identifiers.
 There is only a default export.

 ### `babel-plugin-inline-constants`